hmcts/azure-policy/README.md

 This is the `DCD-CFTAPPS-SBOX` subscription which can be used for the purpose of testing new policies before live rollout.

-Creating a pull request will initiate a github action that will create your policy definition and assign it to this subscription.
+Creating a pull request will trigger a GitHub action that will create your policy definition and assign it to this subscription.

 The policy definition and assignment will be appended with `- Sandbox` so you can easily identify it in the Azure Portal.